 - The student shall live at his/her place of study; commuting between place of study and ordinary place of residence is not permitted.

-- Confirmation of grant award shall be signed before payment is made - Confirmation for students
+- Confirmation of grant award shall be signed before payment is made (please find the document on nordplusonline.org).

-- A learning/training agreement shall be signed before the exchange (Learning/training Agreement).
+- A learning/training agreement shall be signed before the exchange (Learning/Training agreement).
+Not mandatory for express mobility.
 Erasmus+ model contracts are recommended.

 - A final report on the exchange shall be submitted by the student after the exchange has been completed (not mandatory for express mobility).